 The Hamilton Police Auxiliary Program consists of highly trained volunteers called Auxiliary Officers who represent the diverse cultural backgrounds, careers and age of Hamilton residents.
 Their main role is to support police officers by attending special community fundraising events, RIDE programs, patrol escorts, emergency callouts.

 Bail Compliance Unit

-The Crime Prevention Unit (CPU) takes on the wider goal of working in partnership with our communities to develop and implement programs that promote safety and positive relationships throughout the community.
-Crime Prevention is closely tied to Community Services in providing quality service and information to the public.
+The Crime Prevention Unit (CPU) works in partnership with our communities to develop and implement programs that promote safety and positive relationships throughout the community.

 Crime Stoppers is an anonymous citizen participation program that works to help stop, prevent, and solve crime.
 Crime Stopper tips are anonymous and are utilized as an investigative tool to assist in furthering positive outcomes of investigations.

 Crisis Response Unit

 The Crisis Response Unit is designed to serve individuals in crisis to ensure the right response with the right people at the right time.
 The unit is comprised of three units for a full response along a continuum of client needs.

 Crisis Outreach & Support Team